Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

     - metered network connections (e.g. GPRS)
 - security, to ensure authentication, confidentiality and integrity

 These actions are typically carried out by a Second-Stage Boot Loader (SSBL) that only enters into action when performing an update.
-Using a SSBL is better than having an application on to do this work because this can cause issues:
+Using a SSBL is better than having an application to do this work because it can cause issues:
 - if there is a RTOS, the application runs as a thread in the RTOS concurrently with other applications that can mess with the update process.
 Since the SSBL is not a RTOS program it doesn't have concurrent code running alongside it and can do this operations safely.
 - need to relocate the IVT to run the new application.

 What does th SSBL do exactly?
-- determine which is the current application and branch to it at the start (their location is usually kept in a table of contents)
+- determine which is the current application and branch to it at the start (their location is usually kept in a Table of Contents)
 - update the ToC when the update process completes
 - portions of the OTA update functionality can be pushed to the SSBL
   - e.g. check the integrity of the applications